 Stress management tips include getting more exercise, practicing mindfulness and eating foods with beneficial nutrients

 Some nutritional supplements have been shown to help reduce stress

 Occasional stress is a normal part of life.
-In fact, up to 71% of working-age Americans report experiencing at least one symptom of stress, according to the Centers for Disease Control and Prevention.
+In fact, up to 75% of working-age Americans report experiencing moderate to high levels of stress.
 You can think of stress as the body’s in-built mechanism for dealing with situations that involve change or challenging circumstances.
 Although you may tend to associate stress with negative consequences, stress can also be positive (also called eustress) and can occur after an exciting life event, such as a promotion at work, getting married, or having a baby.
 The feelings of emotional or physical tension that accompany stress help you perform to meet the expectations of a new or challenging situation.
 Your body physically does this through the production of a certain stress hormone, like cortisol and epinephrine.

 What can you do to release some of this tension and bring balance into your life?
 Simply put, how do you reduce stress?
 First, identifying what causes stress, or the ‘stressor,’ is important.
 Is it your job, your relationship, or perhaps a health problem that is causing you to feel stressed?
 Once you’ve pinpointed the reason for your stress, you can find ways to bring your stress levels down by implementing certain lifestyle changes.
 Here is a guide with tips on how to reduce stress levels on your own.